Solar Billing: How Solar Panels Work With Your Electric Bill

 Feed-in Tariffs (FITs) vs. Net Metering

-Instead of offsetting your energy use, feed-in tariffs (FITs) pay a fixed rate for each kilowatt-hour (kWh) your system exports to the grid.
-Unlike solar panel billing with net metering, FITs don’t allow you to use those credits later, but they provide steady compensation, often at rates set by regulators.
+With a feed-in tariff, your utility pays a fixed rate for every kilowatt-hour (kWh) your solar system sends to the grid.
+Unlike solar billing with net metering, FITs don’t offset your future energy use.
+Instead, they provide predictable compensation—typically at a set rate determined by state regulators.

 Distributed Generation Policies